sanjirhabib/benchmark/README.md

 Rules :

 - Don't pre allocate memory.
+- Don't hint the hashmap on what's to come.
 - Don't optimize for the benchmark.
-- Use strring concat or format() which ever is faster.
+- Use string concat or format() whichever is faster.
 - Use unordered map if that's available.

-I personally prefer unordered map that stores and enumerate the items in insertion order.
+I personally prefer unordered map that stores and enumerates items in insertion order.
-Which is wny I had to write my own map data structure in C.
+Which is wny I had to write my own hashmap.
-This is not standard and none of the c++ map library support it.
+Node that this is not standard, none of the c++ map libraries support it.
 JavaScript/node didn't support it either in its initial release.
-But later changed their behaviour on popular demand.
-Node mow enumerate on insertion order.
+But later changed to enumerate by insertion order after developer outcry.

+#### What's the design of the hash map?

+Technically it's not a hashmap.
+Just two vectors for keys and values seperately.
+And a third vector that carry the item index linked with hash.
+Load factor is ~1.